 Day 14: Take a bus ride to Kathmandu or take a flight to come back to Kathmandu.

 Day 15: Morning free time/Shopping/departure day.

 Make your ABC Trekking always memorable with the team of Long Walk Adventures Nepal.
 Contact us for further more details.

-Ghorepani-Ghandruk is a Gurung Village lies in Annapurna Conservation Area of Northern-Central Nepal.
+Ghorepani is a Gurung Village lies in Annapurna Conservation Area of Northern-Central Nepal.
 The village is situated in the elevation of 2874m above sea level and it is one of the most popular trekking destinations among foreigners and Nepalese people.
-The name of this place is derived from the Nepali word
+The name of this Ghorepani Trek is derived from the Nepali word.

 Ghore literally means Ghora-Horse and Pani mean water, the place where the ancient traders found the water sources on the top of the hill.
 From the village of Ghorepani, there is a famous sunrise viewpoint situated in the height of 3210 meters.
 When we walk 45 minutes uphill from the village, provides a fantastic view of Annapurna and Dhaulagiri ranges.

-The main attraction of this trek is view of famous mountains such as Annapurna I, II, III, IV and South range and Annapurna South, Dhaulagiri I, II, III, IV, and Dhaulagiri South, Nilgiri, Himchuli, Macchapuchhere, and Lamjung Himal ranges.
+The main attraction of Ghorepani Trekking is view of famous mountains such as Annapurna I, II, III, IV and South range and Annapurna South, Dhaulagiri I, II, III, IV, and Dhaulagiri South, Nilgiri, Himchuli, Macchapuchhere, and Lamjung Himal ranges.
 This trek is an easy trek however we need a certain level of fitness to complete this trek.

 Day 01: Our representative will pick you from the international airport in Kathmandu and drop you at the hotel.
 Overnight at the hotel in Kathmandu.